basiclines/ui2ta/README.md

 # UI 2 takeaway
-Is a common set of UI patterns for *FirefoxOS applications* ready to use.
-Also provides basic views managing, basic UI utilties & default app icon.
+A Firefox OS Application placeholder ready to use with common UI solutions

 ## Try the example
 Open http://basiclines.github.com/ui2ta/ from your browser.